 In 2019, Festival improved on its ranking from 2018 and was placed in Group 3.
 A Group 3 distributor is defined as having actual costs within 10% of predicted costs.
 The Group 3 rating was an anticipated objective of Festival, as following a number of years of sustained higher investment to improve the infrastructure within the smaller towns purchased by Festival, efficiencies were realized resulting in a decrease in the total cost per customer.
-In 2021, Festival maintained its Group 3 position.
+In 2022, Festival maintained its Group 3 position.

-Based on the 2021 PEG results, Festival's total cost decreased by 4.8% which was better than the average of LDCs at a decrease of 2.5%.
-Festival Hydro total costs continue to decrease with cost efficiency results for 2018 - 2020 reported at 6.4% and results from 2019-2021 at 1.4%.
+Based on the 2022 PEG results, Festival's total cost decreased by 2.8% which was better than the average of LDCs at a decrease of 2.1%.
+Festival Hydro total costs continue to decrease with cost efficiency results for 2019 - 2021 reported at 1.4% and results from 2019-2021 at -1.4%.

-• Total Cost per Customer
+Total Cost per Customer

 Total cost per customer is calculated as the sum of Festival's capital and operating costs as per the PEG report and dividing this cost figure by the total number of customers that Festival serves.
-The cost performance result for 2021 is \$614 per customer, which is a 2.38% decrease from 2020.
-Festival's 2021 decrease in total cost is mainly attributed to lower administrative costs due to executive staffing changes.
+The cost performance result for 2022 is \$674 per customer, which is a 9.77% increase from 2021.
+Festival's 2022 increase in total cost can be evenly attributed between higher administrative costs and increases to capital costs towards the distribution system.
+In 2021, there were several senior staff vacancies through portions of the year which increased administration costs when these vacancies were filled in 2022.

 Festival has managed to keep its costs reasonable despite having to deliver on growth in wage and benefits costs, investments in new information systems technology and the renewal and growth of the distribution system.
+In 2022, inflation increased significantly, and the supply chain was strained which impacted almost all costs within the utility.
+This trend is anticipated to continue in the near future.

 Festival plans to continue to replace distribution assets proactively along a carefully managed timeframe in a manner that balances system risks and customer rate impacts, as demonstrated in Festival's Distribution Plan filed as part of its 2015 Cost of Service application.
-Festival will continue to implement productivity and improvement initiatives to help offset some of the costs.
+Festival will continue to implement productivity and improvement initiatives to help offset some of the increases in costs.